fdavidcl/stackedit-docs/mldr_0.4.0.md

 precision(true_labels, predicted_labels, undefined_value = "diagnose")

 # single value to replace undefined values: e.g. 0, 1
-macro_recall(true_labels, predicted_labels, undefined_value = 0)
+recall(true_labels, predicted_labels, undefined_value = 0)

 # custom strategy for undefined values: a function accepting
 # 4 integers (TP, FP, TN, FN)
-macro_fmeasure(
+fmeasure(
   true_labels, predicted_labels,
   undefined_value = function(tp, fp, tn, fn) as.numeric(fp == 0 && fn == 0)
 )
 ~~~

 In the first example, we are using one of mldr's built-in strategies to treat undefined values.
-The `"diagnose"` strategy is the default behavior, and assigns undefined values a replacing value of 1 or 0 according to the accuracy of the prediction (whether no labels were predicted for an instance with
+The `"diagnose"` strategy is the default behavior, and assigns undefined values a replacing value of 1 or 0 according to the accuracy of the prediction (whether no labels were predicted for an instance with no relevant labels).
+On the contrary, `"ignore"` would not count those cases for the averaging process .

 ## Improvements on read and write of ARFF files